roxywasiak/DDDLeaveSystem/README.md

 # Leave Management System
 ### COMP60047 Enterprise Application Development

 A Leave Management System built with **Domain-Driven Design (DDD)**, **CQRS**, and **Spring Boot 3.2.5**.
-The system supports three roles — EMPLOYEE, MANAGER, and ADMIN — covering the full leave lifecycle from application through to approval, rejection, amendment, and cancellation, with allowance tracking throughout.
+The system supports three roles: EMPLOYEE, MANAGER, and ADMIN, covering the full leave lifecycle from application through to approval, rejection, amendment, and cancellation, with allowance tracking throughout.

 ---